famished-tiger/Macros4Cuke/features/basics/README.md

     Then I should see 11
 ```

 No programming was required!
-The only price to pay are the step syntax conventions imposed by __Macros4Cuke__.
+The only price to pay are the step syntax conventions imposed by __Macros4Cuke__ (e.g. the square brackets and the quotes).
 But this is really bargain compared to the added convenience.

 With a little imagination, Joe could even reduce the last scenario to something like: